How to Spend A Weekend In Death Valley, CA

 So, if you want to pamper yourself with a relaxing spa day, check into The Inn at Death Valley.
 Rather than an antique tin bath, expect to find brand new spa rooms with services such as aromatherapy, salt scrubs, hot stone massages, and reflexology.
 And if you want a swim to wake you up, The Inn at Death Valley boasts a spectacular spring-fed pool.

-Drink in a saloon from the Wild West
+Explore a saloon from the Old West

 The menu follows the theme.
 You can look forward to a spicy chuckwagon chili, Dante’s chicken wings, Tomahawk bone-in ribeye, game of the day, tasty steaks, and wild Alaskan salmon.
 Vegetarians aren’t neglected, with delicious grilled flatbread, 1849 penne, and poblano macaroni and cheese.
 And, of course, the classic selection of whiskeys and beers you’d expect in any Wild West saloon…as well as some fine wines you might not!